Post job

 A warehouseman or warehouse worker is the person who assists with the inventory, shipping, and receiving of items in warehouses.
 Warehousemen receive and process incoming materials and stocks, along with picking and filling orders from the store.
 They manage, organize, and retrieve supplies and others.
 These workers need to have skills in speed, accuracy, and prioritizing tasks on site.
 They should also be equipped with skills in forklift, loading, and general labor.

-As far as similarities go, this is where it ends because an unloader responsibility requires skills such as "work ethic," "strong work ethic," "customer service," and "sales floor."
+While similarities exist, there are also some differences between unloaders and warehouseman.
+For instance, unloader responsibilities require skills such as "work ethic," "strong work ethic," "customer service," and "sales floor."
 Whereas a warehouseman is skilled in "basic math," "forklift operation," "logistics," and "customer orders."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Warehousemen tend to reach similar levels of education than unloaders.
 In fact, warehousemen are 1.2% more likely to graduate with a Master's Degree and 0.1% more likely to have a Doctoral Degree.